Non-Commutative Worlds and Classical Constraints: Constraints - Classical Physics and General Relativity

-If we use the quadratic Hamiltonian $H = \frac{1}{4}(g_{ij}P^i P^j + P^i P^j g_{ij})$ as above, then with $\Theta = g^{lm}$ the second constraint becomes the equation Deakin and Kilmister \cite{Deakin2} observe that this last equation specializes to a fourth order version of Einstein's field equation for vacuum general relativity:
+With $\Theta = g_{ab}$ the second constraint becomes the equation We call this equation the {\it specialized second order constraint}.
+Kilmister observed in correspondence with Deakin \cite{Kilmister} that this last equation is, at the pole of canonical coordinates, equivalent to a fourth order version of Einstein's field equation for vacuum general relativity:

-where $a,b,e,f = 1,2, \cdots n$ and $R$ is the curvature tensor corresponding to the metric $g_{ab}.$ This equation has been studied by Deakin in \cite{Deakin2}.
-It remains to be seen what the consequences for general relativity are in relation to this formulation, and it remains to be seen what the further consequences of higher order constraints will be. \bigbreak
+where $a,b,e,f = 1,2, \cdots n$ and $R$ is the curvature tensor corresponding to the metric $g_{ab}.$ This equation has been studied by Deakin in \cite{Deakin1,Deakin2,Deakin3} and by Deakin and Kauffman in \cite{KauffDeak}.
+It remains to be seen what the full consequences for general relativity are in relation to this formulation, and it remains to be seen what the further consequences of higher order constraints will be.
+The algebra of the higher order constraints is under investigation at this time.\\